openfaas/ofc-bootstrap/README.md

 ### Invite your team

-For each user or org you want to enroll into your OpenFaaS Cloud edit the CUSTOMERS ACL file and add their username on a new line.
-For example if I wanted the user `alexellis` and the org `openfaas` to host git repos containing functions:
+For each user or org you want to enroll into your OpenFaaS Cloud edit the `CUSTOMERS` ACL file and add their username on a new line.

 ```
 openfaas